coffeescript6/discuss/README.md

 This repo intends to serve as a place to discuss the future of CoffeeScript, especially as it relates to ES2015+ (ES6).

 [Open an issue](https://github.com/coffeescript6/discuss/issues/new) to propose an idea or raise a question!
 This is also where proposals for adding features to CoffeeScript or updating current features’ output can be discussed.
-As proposals reach consensus, the consensus will be summarized in [Features](./Features.md).
+As proposals reach consensus, the feature will be added [below](features-implemented) and to the [project board](https://github.com/coffeescript6/discuss/projects/1).
 No code will be developed here; the “CoffeeScript 6” project is one of discussion, directed at updating CoffeeScript itself.

-You can also drop by this [Gitter Chatroom](https://gitter.im/csnext/Lobby).
+You can also drop by this [Gitter chat room](https://gitter.im/csnext/Lobby).

 ## Background